MrDewmon69/Blackjack/README.md

-# Blackjack
+# Python Blackjack

-A Simple Python Blackjack Game that uses defualt modules.
+A Simple Python Blackjack Game that uses defualt modules. <br />
 This simple Python Blackjack Game has a working dealer.